haoran1money/1money-interoperability-protocol/docs/architecture/adr-001-interoperability-protocol.md

 to query events on both networks, including past events in case of crashes.

 Note that the relayer is permissioned, which means it is trusted for both safety and liveness.
-In future iterations, when the payment network and the sidechain will share a common state, then the protocol should be adapted to work without a permissioned relayer.
+In future iterations, when the payment network and the sidechain will share a common state, the protocol should be adapted to work without a permissioned relayer.

 #### Submit Payment Network Transaction